 Why DSIM Is Different

-See how DSIM’s discrete-state, event-driven approach compares to the conventional simulation methods used by most power electronics tools today.
+See how DSIM’s DSED approach compares to the commercially available simulation methods used by most power electronics tools today.

 Limitations of Conventional Simulation